Sapok Biki

 Sapok Biki (born 9 April 1974) is a Malaysian boxer.
 He won the gold medal in the light flyweight class at the 1998 Commonwealth Games in Kuala Lumpur.
 He also competed for his native country at the 1996 Summer Olympics in Atlanta, Georgia.
 He has since retired from competition and become a coach.

 He is of Iban descent from Simunjan, Sarawak.
-He is serving in the Malaysian Army as a Major.
+He is serving in the Malaysian Army as a lieutenant colonel.
 Many local people in Sarawak idolised him and entered boxing after watching Sapok Biki won gold during the 1998 Commonwealth Games.